 - Public Defense: A public defense of your thesis/dissertation should be completed by the deadline stated in the academic calendar.
-Students can also find this deadline below.
+Students can also find this deadline in the 'Deadlines' accordion below.
 Coordinate with your Chair, committee members and department on scheduling your defense.

-- Final Draft Review: The final draft review should be submitted to the Thesis/Dissertation Specialist at email@example.com after revising all format issues included in the 1st review checklist as well as all approved edits by committee members.
-The document should be completed in its entirety and submitted to the Thesis/Dissertation Specialist at firstname.lastname@example.org after revising all format issues included in the draft review checklist as well as all approved edits by committee members.
-Final drafts should be submitted after successfully defending your thesis/dissertation.
-Make all necessary changes to your document before submitting for final review.
+- Final Draft Review: The final draft review should be submitted to the Thesis/Dissertation Specialist at email@example.com after successfully defending and revising all format issues included in the 1st draft review checklist as well as all approved edits by their committee.
+The document should be completed in its entirety.
 THIS IS THE FINAL SUBMISSION OF YOUR DOCUMENT.
-THOROUGHLY PROOFREAD YOUR FINAL DRAFT FOR GRAMMER AND FORMATTING ISSUES.
+THOROUGHLY PROOFREAD YOUR FINAL DRAFT FOR GRAMMAR AND FORMATTING ISSUES.
 Once your final draft has been approved, it cannot be changed.

-- Vireo and Embargo Submission: The Thesis/Dissertation Specialist will email a final pdf version of your approved thesis/dissertation document to submit through Vireo (No additional edits can be made to your approved document).
+- Vireo and Embargo Submission: The Thesis/Dissertation Specialist will email a final pdf version of your approved thesis/dissertation document and instructions on how to submit through Vireo (No additional edits can be made to your approved document).
 Follow the instructions, fill in all sections correctly and upload the approved pdf file.
-If a graduate student was granted a one-year or two-year embargo, fill in all sections that apply.
+If you were granted a one-year or two-year embargo, fill in all sections that apply.
 Graduate students who have been approved for a permanent embargo do not submit their final document through Vireo; students should follow the Permanent Embargo Instructions to submit their document to the Newton Gresham Library.
 Note: It is important that embargo requests and Vireo submissions be completed in a timely manner.
-Failure to do so will delay final route sheet approvals which need to be confirmed by the Registrar for commencement purposes.
+Failure to do so can delay final Route Sheet approvals which need to be confirmed by the Registrar's Office.

 Listed below are the deadlines for the current academic year.
 Students can also find deadlines in the Academic Calendar.

-April 5, 2023 [WEDNESDAY] – Last day to complete a public defense of theses/dissertations.
+April 2, 2024 [TUESDAY] – Last day to complete a public defense of theses/dissertations.
 Last day to begin electronic route sheet.
-Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate School.
+Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate and Professional School.

-April 19, 2023 [WEDNESDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist Final draft review.
+April 16, 2024 [TUESDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist final draft review.

-May 4, 2023 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate School.
+May 2, 2024 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate and Professional School.

-July 7, 2023 [FRIDAY] – Last day to complete a public defense of theses/dissertations.
+July 5, 2024 [FRIDAY] – Last day to complete a public defense of theses/dissertations.
 Last day to begin electronic route sheet.
-Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate School.
+Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate and Professional School.

-July 21, 2023 [FRIDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist for Final draft review.
+July 19, 2024 [FRIDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist for final draft review.

-August 3, 2023 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate School.
+August 1, 2024 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate and Professional School.

-October 31, 2023 [TUESDAY] – Last day to complete a public defense of theses/dissertations.
+November 7, 2024 [THURSDAY] – Last day to complete a public defense of theses/dissertations.
 Last day to begin electronic route sheet.
-Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate School.
+Last day to request an embargo for a thesis/dissertation to the Dean of The Graduate and Professional School.

-November 14, 2023 [TUESDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist for Final draft review.
+November 21, 2024 [THURSDAY] – Last day to submit defended and approved theses/dissertations to the Thesis/Dissertation Specialist for final draft review.

-November 30, 2023 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate School.
+December 5, 2024 [THURSDAY] – Last day to submit the electronic route sheet to the Dean of The Graduate and Professional School.